-Companies are turning to workflow software more than ever to help them streamline their business activities and tasks to improve employee productivity and optimize resources.
+Companies are turning to workflow management software more than ever to help them streamline their business activities and tasks to improve employee productivity and optimize resources.

 And with the global pandemic forcing more organizations to operate remotely, there’s an increased demand for collaboration software that helps work flow smoothly across departments and locations.

 So, there are more products to choose from.
 But what’s the best workflow management solution for your business?

 In this guide, we’ll highlight the key features and benefits to look for in workflow software and then share the best workflow management solutions by category.